Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/index.md

 ## https://github.com/Wagnerp/Krypton-NET-5.470
 * Modifications by Peter Wagner (aka Wagnerp) & Simon Coghlan (aka Smurf-IV)  have been fixing and adding more capabilities to this toolkit.
-* There is also an Extensions project, which takes these base controls and add more useful complete controls (Currently outside the scope of this help)
+* There is also an Extensions project, which takes these base controls and add more useful complete controls (Currently outside the scope of this help).
+To find out more, please head to [this link](https://github.com/Wagnerp/Krypton-Toolkit-Suite-Extended-NET-5.470)
 * All new releases of packages will no longer ship with the '.chm' help file.
 This is to reduce file size from 70+ MB to 5 - 6 MB.
 * All .Net Versions from 4.50 are catered for with some back-merges for 4.0
 * New versions of Nuget packages can be obtained via [this link](https://www.nuget.org/packages?q=KryptonToolkitSuite5/), or via your package manager by searching `KryptonToolkitSuite5`.